GuidanceOfGrace/CLASSIC-Fallout4/Readme.md

 ===========================================================================
 # LATEST CHANGES #

-6.35
+6.45
 * MAIN SCRIPT *
-- General code optimization for statistics logging, fixed minor stat tracking issues.
-- Fixed Auto-Scanner scanning the wrong folder when looking for dll log errors.
-- Fixed the FormType error / crash due to some weird output & text parsing.
+- Auto-Scanner now checks the MaxStdIO value in *Buffout4.toml* and will warn you if it needs adjusting.
-- Adjusted *Plugin Limit Crash* detection to prevent false positives.
+- Expanded *Buffout4.toml* checks to cover more valid settings and prevent false positive warnings.
+- Fixed wrong message being sometimes incorrectly displayed when no crash culprits are found.
-- Added detection for 5 new mods that conflict with other mods.
+- Various fixes and adjustments for the detection of mods that conflict with other mods.
-- Added detection for the following crash types:
-> Nvidia Reflex Crash
-> *[SS2 / WF Crash]
-> *[Camera Position Crash]
+- Moved all *Classic Holstered Weapons* conflict warnings to the relevant segment.
+- Implemented hash based check for *Fallout4.exe* for better accuracy.

 * OTHER FILES *
-- Upgraded the EXE interface to use PyQt6 / PySide6 thanks to [evildarkarchon] on GitHub.
+- *CL TOOLS* folder renamed to *CLAS TOOLS*
 - Updated "HOW TO READ CRASH LOGS" PDF so it matches the latest online Google Docs version.